AustinArrell/LiteratureLounge/README.md

 Once I am happy with the feature set for books I will be expanding the functionality to include other forms of physical media: CDs, DvDs, Video Games, Board Games, Records, Tapes, etc.

+Requires a SQL database.
+I have used a local MariaDB server for all of my testing so far.

 # Technologies

 * ASP NET Core MVC - https://docs.microsoft.com/en-us/aspnet/core/mvc/overview?view=aspnetcore-6.0